stijn-dejongh/lovecraft_public_domain/raw_converts/mys.md

   Chapter 1.

 In the spring of 1847, the little village of Ruralville was thrown into a state of exitement by the arrival of a strange brig in the harbour.
-It carried no flag, &amp; everything about it was such as would exite suspicion.
+It carried no flag, & everything about it was such as would exite suspicion.
 It had no name.
 Its captain was named Manuel Ruello.
 The exitement increased however when John Griggs dissapeared from his home.
 This was Oct.
 4. on Oct.
 5 the brig was gone.